DannyBen/bashly/examples/render-mandoc/README.md

 version: 0.1.0

 # Optional, custom properties that are used by the mandoc renderer
+# Run `bashly render :mandoc --about` for more info.
 x_mandoc_authors: Lana Lang
 x_mandoc_footer: |-
   # ISSUE TRACKER